 To obtain compensation from Pfizer, it will be necessary to prove that Zoloft was used as intended and caused unexpected harm as a result.
 There is no need to demonstrate that Pfizer was negligent in the production and sale of Zoloft as drug manufacturers are held strictly liable for injuries resulting from dangerous products.
 However, it is important to be able to show a clear link between the Zoloft and resulting harm to the infant.
 Expert medical testimony and information from the FDA or medical journals can be helpful for plaintiffs pursuing a claim for birth defect injuries or wrongful death of a baby resulting from Zoloft use during pregnancy.

 If you or a loved one has been harmed by Zoloft birth defects, it is important to understand your legal rights.
-Contact the Boston birth defect lawyers at the Law Offices of Jeffrey S. Glassman today for assistance pursuing a claim for compensation.
+Contact the Boston birth defect lawyers at Jeffrey Glassman Injury Lawyers today for assistance pursuing a claim for compensation.